atbolsh/TransformerHomunculus/README.md

 2) Remember that generate_log_probabilities_and_entropies needs to be the new one, not the old one
 3) Otherwise, can mostly copy the PPO notebooks, and launch the loops -- may reduce gamma and tau.
-Will launch for a day or two with pretrained brains, see how it goes
+4) Launches and runs?
+Results?
+Delete PPO_helper folder Will launch for a day or two with pretrained brains, see how it goes

 ~~~~~~~~

 At least for the hobby, this was a very good day

+Next week, after this launches, I will largely sit back and run a bunch of tests on all the trained systems.
+I will run 3 tests on all systems (visual on the P40, linguistic on the 2080, and RL on the 1080, at least while it's still a toy).

+Then I may retrain / pick specific next tasks / etc. But coding will be slightly more relaxed again for a couple of weeks, probably including the Argentina trip